simpleiot/simpleiot/docs/architecture.md

 **NOTE, other than synchronization of node points, which is a fairly easy problem, this section in a WIP**

+See [research](research.md) for information on techniques that may be applicable to this problem.

 Typically, configuration is modified through a user interface either in the cloud, or with a local UI (ex touchscreen LCD) at an edge device.
 As mentioned above, the configuration of a `Node` will be stored as `Points`.
 Typically the